-- (a) Damage caused by any ship either in collision or otherwise; - (b) Loss of life or personal injury caused by any ship or occurring in connection with the operation of any ship; - (c) Salvage; - (d) Agreement relating to the use or hire of any ship whether by charterparty or otherwise; - (e) Agreement relating to the carriage of goods in any ship whether by charterparty or otherwise; - (f) Loss of or damage to goods including baggage carried in any ship; - (g) General average; - (h) Bottomry; - (i) Towage; - (j) Pilotage; - (k) Goods or materials wherever supplied to a shop for her operation or maintenance; - (I) Construction, repair or equipment or any ship or dock charges and dues; - (m) Wages of masters, officers or crew; - (n) Master's disbursements, including disbursements made by shippers, charterers or agents on behalf of a ship or her owner; - (o) Disputes as to the title to or ownership of any ship; This shall be construed as including disputes as to possession of a ship; - (p) Disputes between co-owners of any ship as to the ownership, possession, employment or earnings of that ship; - (q) The mortgage or hypothecation of any ship.
+- (a) Damage caused by any ship either in collision or otherwise; - (b) Loss of life or personal injury caused by any ship or occurring in connection with the operation of any ship; - (c) Salvage; - (d) Agreement relating to the use or hire of any ship whether by charterparty or otherwise; - (e) Agreement relating to the carriage of goods in any ship whether by charterparty or otherwise; - (f) Loss of or damage to goods including baggage carried in any ship; - (g) General average; - (h) Bottomry; - (i) Towage; - (j) Pilotage; - (k) Goods or materials wherever supplied to a shop for her operation or maintenance; - (l) Construction, repair or equipment or any ship or dock charges and dues; - (m) Wages of masters, officers or crew; - (n) Master's disbursements, including disbursements made by shippers, charterers or agents on behalf of a ship or her owner; - (o) Disputes as to the title to or ownership of any ship; This shall be construed as including disputes as to possession of a ship; - (p) Disputes between co-owners of any ship as to the ownership, possession, employment or earnings of that ship: - (q) The mortgage or hypothecation of any ship.
 This shall be construed as including the mortgage or hypothecation of any share in the ship.

 Providing the claim is a "maritime claim" there is a right to arrest the vessel.
-A ship can be arrested irrespective as to the debtor, for example, bunkers supplied to the vessel on the orders of the time charter, even if that time charter has come to an end.
-Importantly, the in rem proceedings must be issued before there is a change of ownership or, if the vessel has been demised chartered, before that demise charter has terminated.
+However, it is now considered that a ship can only be arrested if the debtor is the owner of the vessel.
+Recent Irish decisions have determined that, for example, bunkers supplied to the vessel on the orders of the time charter, would not give rise to arrest.
+Also, to preserve the claim against a vessel, in rem proceedings must be issued before there is a change of ownership or, if the vessel has been demised chartered, before that demise charter has terminated.